VladimirTechMan/salsa-format-spec/README.md

 The usage of ISO 8601-compliant format, as opposed to a numeric value equal to the absolute clock time on the system, is intentional in SALSA: It allows for more compatibility between different systems when doing some calendar calculations, even basic ones.
 (The absolute time values on a system are normally relative to some predefined epoch and different systems may have different epoch "starting points".
 Thus, a more portable approach is beneficial.)
 Also, the possible string formats specified above are much easier to understand for a person checking a SALSA-formatted file with a plain text editor.

 Please, note that a global time point can be correctly represented using any of the available time zone offsets.
 For example, many platforms allow to easily get an ISO-formatted time value that is compliant with the above requirements and is adjusted to UTC (that is, it has a zero time zone offset).
 Thus, the SALSA file consumer SHOULD NOT use the time offset information as an evidence of the geographical location (an area or region) where the packet logger performed its logging activity.
+Instead, when the geolocation information is available and the SALSA file creator is allowed to provide it in the file, the geographical position of the packet logger MUST always be conveyed by using the "geolocation" object.

 ####*4.2.1.2 "duration"*